heyjianjing/eliu_summer_2024/README.md

 `11`
 * Revisit Bayesian linear regression from `09`
 * Replace Taylor approximation and Laplace's method by Metropolis algorithm to sample from posterior distribution of parameters

+`12`
+* Revisit Bayesian kernel regression from `10`
+* Replace Taylor approximation and Laplace's method by Metropolis algorithm